 - establish penalties for contravening the act for both individuals and corporations

-The legislation would also outline behaviours that are prohibited such as harassing a physician’s neighbours or friends in hopes this unwanted behaviour would influence the physician to longer provide abortion services.
+The rules also outline behaviours that are prohibited such as harassing a physician’s neighbours or friends in hopes it would influence the physician to longer provide abortion services.

-Abortion has been legal in Canada for almost 30 years.
-Abortion services are an insured service under the Alberta Health Care Insurance Plan.
+Abortion has been legal in Canada for almost 30 years and is an insured service under the Alberta Health Care Insurance Plan.